-In situations where a Division or multiple Divisions require the same type of good or service on a regular or recurring basis, it may not be efficient or cost effective to initiate a new open procurement process each time that particular good or service is required.
-In such cases, a Qualified Supplier Roster of pre-qualified suppliers should be established.
+In situations where a Division or multiple Divisions require the same type of Goods, Services or Construction on a regular or recurring basis, it may not be efficient or cost effective to initiate a new open Procurement process each time that particular Goods, Services or Construction is required.
+In such cases, a Qualified Supplier Roster of pre-qualified Suppliers should be established.

-Materials Management is responsible for establishing Qualified Supplier Rosters in cooperation with Divisions.
-A qualification process is conducted through the public issuance of an RFSQ, and suppliers are pre-screened based on the qualification criteria and evaluation process set out in the RFSQ.
+Supply Chain Management is responsible for establishing Qualified Supplier Rosters in cooperation with Divisions.
+A qualification process is conducted through the public issuance of an RFSQ, and Suppliers are pre-screened based on the qualification criteria and evaluation process set out in the RFSQ.

-The evaluation process must specify the minimum threshold or ranking and conditions that must be met in order for a supplier to be considered qualified.
+The evaluation process must specify the minimum threshold or ranking and conditions that must be met in order for a Supplier to be considered qualified.
 Due to the variability of requirements, Qualified Supplier Rosters do not generally include firm pricing for all items in scope.
-In some cases the RFSQ may include a requirement to provide "ceiling prices", maximum hourly rates or unit prices which the supplier agrees not to exceed when submitting a bid in response to a Roster Competition during the term of the Qualified Supplier Roster or for a shorter specified period of time.
+In some cases the RFSQ may include a requirement to provide "ceiling prices", maximum hourly rates or unit prices which the Supplier agrees not to exceed when submitting a Bid in response to a Roster Competition during the term of the Qualified Supplier Roster or for a shorter specified period of time.

-The qualified suppliers meeting all of the requirements and conditions in the RFSQ process will be invited to enter into a Master Framework Agreement.
-Materials Management and/or the Office of the City Solicitor is responsible for entering into and managing Master Framework Agreements on behalf of the City.
+The qualified Suppliers meeting all of the requirements and conditions in the RFSQ process will be invited to enter into a Master Framework Agreement.
+Supply Chain Management and/or the Office of the City Solicitor is responsible for entering into and managing Master Framework Agreements on behalf of the City.

 The Master Framework Agreement will set out the process for Roster Competitions and the general terms and conditions that will govern any future work assignments.
-Upon execution of the Master Framework Agreement, the qualified supplier will be included on the Qualified Supplier Roster.
-As the need for the deliverables arises, the City will select one or more of the suppliers on the Roster to perform the work assignment through a Roster Competition.
+Upon execution of the Master Framework Agreement, the qualified Supplier will be included on the Qualified Supplier Roster.
+As the need for the Deliverables arises, the City will select one or more of the Suppliers on the Roster to perform the work assignment through a Roster Competition.

-A Qualified Supplier Roster does not result in any commitment by the City to purchase deliverables from the supplier.
-The supplier may be selected, in accordance with the Roster Competition, to provide the deliverables on a non-exclusive basis.
+A Qualified Supplier Roster does not result in any commitment by the City to purchase Deliverables from the Supplier.
+The Supplier may be selected, in accordance with the Roster Competition, to provide the Deliverables on a non-exclusive basis.